 Where To Stay in Ella for Backpackers

 Ella has an abundance of hostels, guesthouses, and fancy hotels suiting whatever budget you’re on.
 Since this is a backpacker’s guide, I’m going to assume you’ve got a pretty meager budget.
-Hostels in Ella typically range around $10-15, sometimes cheaper if you’re willing to go as basic as possible.
+Hostels in Ella typically range around $10.
+They can be even cheaper if you’re willing to go as basic as possible.
+I stayed at Hangover Hostel which is probably the best hostel in Ella if you’re a backpacker.
 If you are looking for a little more privacy, guesthouses on the lower end can be just as cheap as hostels.
 Those that include breakfast, Wi-Fi, and other amenities will usually be about $20-30 per night.

 The best location to stay in Ella would be in Ella town itself.
 With close proximity to the transportation hubs, restaurants, bars, and supermarkets, it serves as a good home base for your Ella adventures.
 If you are looking for something more scenic and secluded, there are a number of options tucked away in the mountains as well.
 You can take a tuk-tuk from in town to pretty much anywhere for under 1000 LKR ($6 USD).